wp-plugins/threewp-broadcast/readme.txt

 * <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting attachment field types using the ACF plugin.
 * <strong>All Blogs</strong> allows users to broadcast to all blogs in the network without having to be a user of the blog.
 * <strong>All In One Calendar</strong> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely's All In One Calendar</a> plugin.
+* <strong>Back To Parent</strong> updates the parent post with the new child content.
 * <strong>Attachment Shortcodes</strong> copies attachments specified in custom shortcodes.
 * <strong>Comments</strong> adds support for broadcasting of comments.
 * <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly..